DZhangLab/HIDe-infrastructure/README.md

 cd channel-artifacts
 ```

-11. Using a tool called configtxlator, convert the protobuf file to json and strip away metadat.
+11. Using a tool called configtxlator, convert the protobuf file to json and strip away metadata.
 This will also create config_block.json and config.json respectively.

 ```bash
 configtxlator proto_decode --input config_block.pb --type common.Block --output config_block.json